 There could be some quality issues, but the Model 3 feels like the best-built and safest Tesla yet

-Electric models should, in theory, be simpler than petrol, diesel and hybrid cars because there are far fewer mechanical parts, the Tesla Model 3 doesn’t seem to perform well in terms of reliability.
+Although electric models should, in theory, be simpler than petrol, diesel and hybrid cars because there are far fewer mechanical parts, the Tesla Model 3 doesn’t seem to perform well in terms of reliability.
 Tesla has been known for quality issues around fit and finish, although there are promising signs of improvement.
 The Model 3 is rated highly for its overall ownership experience despite these issues, however.

-Tesla’s Model 3 finished 22nd out of the top 75 cars in the 2023 Driver Power customer satisfaction survey, plus the brand itself came in 3rd overall in this year’s poll, again despite a poor reliability figure.
+The Tesla Model 3 finished 22nd out of the top 75 cars in the 2023 Driver Power customer satisfaction survey.
+The brand itself came in second overall in this year’s poll, again despite a poor reliability figure.
 This bodes very well for the ownership experience overall, but make sure to take advantage of Tesla’s warranty and customer service if an issue does occur.

-Euro NCAP crash-tested the Model 3 in 2019, and it scored the highest-ever figure in the safety assist category, with an impressive 94%.
+Euro NCAP crash-tested the Model 3 in 2019, and it scored a higher figure than any car before it in the safety assist category, with an impressive 94%.
 Its overall five-star score includes excellent ratings for adult and child occupant protection, and it scored well in the vulnerable road user category.
 The Tesla Model 3 is one of the safest cars on sale, and the manufacturer claims the Model 3 is particularly safe thanks to its compact electric powertrain, which allows for large crumple zones and a rigid passenger compartment.

 Thanks to its semi-autonomous Autopilot technology, the Model 3 is also covered in myriad sensors and cameras that can help protect occupants by alerting them to danger and even braking or steering around obstacles by itself.